You are responsible for fixing some things in your home. The Housing Executive has to fix others.

 - Decorating the outside of your home every seven years

-- Replacing your bin every seven years if it has been damaged through normal use
+- Replacing your bin every seven years if it was damaged through normal use

 - Repairs to walls, staircases and any structural woodwork